 As I finish eating, I can tell my stomach isn't used to it.
 According to Bonnie all my nutrients were being pumped into me through those tubes.
 It's surprising my body remembers how to digest food at all.

 Bonnie, on the other hand, has been ready to go all morning.
 She has a pack that she was able to patch up with the tools and extra fabric she's found in the mounds of junk.
-All morning she has been gathering and double checking her supplies.
+Throughout breakfast she has been gathering and double checking her supplies.
 I'm not sure where she plans on taking me today, but she's certainly making sure we're prepared.

 In addition to her collection of tools, Bonnie has also managed to gather a substantial amount of clothing.
 It's a relief to finally get rid of the hospital gown.
 Surprisingly there is nothing particularly worn out.
 One thing that does attract my attention is an old brown jacket.
 It was the first thing to catch my eye, since it reminded me of the one my father once wore.